Entries by Rudolf Huber

 South Africa’s LPG dilemma

-About 2 years ago I was contacted in order to work on the South African energy dilemma and indeed, I immediately saw enormous potential for new, lucrative investments.
-The problem was pronounced and the need was clearly there.
+About 2 years ago I was contacted to work on the South African energy dilemma and indeed, I immediately saw enormous potential for new, lucrative investments.
+The problem was pronounced and the need was there.
 But things were by far not as easy and as obvious as one would have guessed.
-Let’s […]
+Let’s get specific.
+Anyone […]

 Floating Regasification – a reality check

-Many years ago, an old sea bear and meanwhile a good friend told me that whatever you do on land gets inevitably harder when you are on the water.
-Space is confined and processes that have been designed for still land are exposed to all kinds of movements.
-This simple deduction stuck with me and […]
+Many years ago, an old sea bear and a good friend told me that whatever you do on land is inevitably harder when you are on the water.
+Space is confined and processes designed for still land are exposed to all kinds of movements.
+This simple deduction stuck with me and shaped my thinking when […]

 How anarchy works for shale oil